Saving money where possible can optimise your benefits spend

 Salary Sacrifice/Exchange works by exchanging part of an employee’s remuneration from cash, on which PAYE tax and NICs are due, to non-cash benefits that are wholly or partially exempt from tax and NICs.

 It is becoming increasingly common for employees to make pension contributions by way of salary sacrifice, with some employers deciding to use some or all of the savings made to increase employer contribution levels, as an added incentive.

-It is also becoming common place for employees to make their pension contributions by way of a Salary Exchange, as this can increase the amount paid in, whilst reducing the cost to an employer or a mixture of the two.
+It is also becoming commonplace for employees to make their pension contributions by way of a Salary Exchange, as this can increase the amount paid in, whilst reducing the cost to employers.

 Often referred to as ‘core’ benefits, if you the employer pay for it then it’s our aim to ensure you get a return on your investment through increased staff awareness and appreciation.

 Our take on the latest news and events within the corporate world.

 Employers have a duty of care to look after their employees' health and wellbeing.
 This can be enhanced with staff rewards and benefits.

 By accepting our terms and conditions, you permit Ernest Grant Ltd to securely store your details.
 We don't share personal data with third parties, it will solely be used for marketing purposes.
 To unsubscribe at any time, email firstname.lastname@example.org